PlaviAjvar/Fast-Marching-Tree/README.md

 -seq enables sequential plotting of tree edges in RRT/FMT (works only for 2D cases)<br/>
 -file exports plot to file<br/>
 -path if this is on, path is shown in 3D, rather than the graph/tree; in 2D both are shown always<br/>
--snapshot displays snapshots of robotic arm, moving in a 2D/3D workspace from start to finish (run with either D, DT or E) -nobs turns off configuration space obstacle plotting (for examples with actual robotic arms) eta=FLOAT sets the value of the tuning parameter eta to the value FLOAT
+-snapshot displays snapshots of robotic arm, moving in a 2D/3D workspace from start to finish (run with either D, E or F) -nobs turns off configuration space obstacle plotting (for examples with actual robotic arms) eta=FLOAT sets the value of the tuning parameter eta to the value FLOAT